Updated February 18, 2021

 Pack Personal Items

 Movers are great at helping with packing and moving the big pieces and boxes, but for smaller, personal items, you may feel most comfortable packing or organizing those yourself.
-Gather things like sentimental pieces, important documents, and anything else that will give you peace of mind knowing the exact whereabouts of during your moving process.
+Gather things like sentimental pieces, important documents, and anything else that will give you peace of mind knowing the exact whereabouts during your moving process.
 Pack them in a smaller box that you can take along with you while moving.
-This way, nothing will be misplaced during transport and you can quickly unpack it in your new home.
+This way, nothing will be misplaced during transport, and you can quickly unpack it in your new home.